 The multi-pin connections between Nebula’s boards are soldered with the boards in place and should therefore line up nicely, after the 30mm PCB spacers are fitted to the jack-board.
 Once secured, just make a final check to see that all twelve pins of CN7 and all three pins of CN8 are properly mated with CN5 and CN6, respectfully, prior to securing the audio-board with the four screws.

 So, once I finally got things to fit properly, I was actually really excited about Nebula balanced outputs jack-board for the MKS-70 and to be honest, I found it a bit difficult to keep quiet.
 In fact, I couldn’t help myself and let slip to some of my regular customers.
 Oh boy… I couldn’t believe the response and although Nebula hadn’t even been built, let alone properly tested, suddenly I had a small backlog of orders.
 Thanks for the vote of confidence, guys but seriously?!!?!

 Although I have recently found new premises for Plasma, following last year’s flood, I’m still working at home with limited access to my ‘usual’ equipment and so the development of Nebula balanced outputs for the Roland MKS-70 had other, indirect challenges.
 It was however, a fun little project and I’m so pleased that it all worked.
 Yes, I wasted a little time and money on getting things to line up and fit properly but I knew what I was letting myself in for.
 Once the version 2 prototype with DIP package ICs was built however, it was truly rewarding to see it all come to life.

-I have now installed Nebula in both of my MKS-70s and at the time of writing, Nebula is also working perfectly in two customer units (thanks Jason and Chris).
+I have now installed Nebula in two of my three MKS-70s and at the time of writing, Nebula is also working perfectly in two customer units (thanks Jason and Chris).
 One more installation and that’s my first batch gone! 😊

 UPDATE - 19th August 2021